-The purpose of this memo is to provide information and guidance in the event of a federal government shutdown resulting from Congress not adopting a temporary funding measure for its fiscal year 2011.
-There could be some potential challenges for spending accounts in the General Federal Grants Fund, which the Executive Office for Administration and Finance (ANF) and the Comptroller's Office (CTR) are requesting planning measures and feedback from your agency (identified below).
+The purpose of this memo is to provide information and guidance in the event of a federal government shutdown resulting from Congress failing to adopt a temporary funding measure for the federal fiscal year 2014 (which begins October 1, 2013) and/or failing to increase the federal debt ceiling by mid-October.
+These events could create some potential challenges for spending accounts in the General Federal Grants Fund, for which the Executive Office for Administration and Finance (A&F) and the Comptroller’s Office (CTR) are requesting information from your agency on prospective impacts and mitigation actions (identified below).

 Federal Funding Received by the State

-- Federal financial participation for joint federal-state programs, where the Commonwealth appropriates 100% of the total program, and the FFP is accounted as reimbursement revenue (examples include Medicaid and TANF).
+(1) Federal financial participation for joint federal-state programs, where the Commonwealth appropriates 100% of the total program, and the FFP is accounted for as reimbursement revenue (example: Medicaid),

-- Federal financial participation where the Commonwealth authorizes spending from a specialized fund and again the FFP is accounted as reimbursement revenue (examples include the federal highway capital project fund and other special revenue funds).
+(2) Federal financial participation where the Commonwealth authorizes spending from a specialized fund and again the FFP is accounted as reimbursement revenue (examples include the federal highway capital project fund and other special revenue funds), and

-- Federal financial participation that is itemized in the General Federal Grants Fund (referred to as MMARS Fund 0100) on a grant by grant and account by account basis.
+(3) Federal financial participation that is itemized, on a grant-by-grant and account-by account-basis, in the General Federal Grants Fund (referred to as MMARS Fund 0100).

 Review Accounts in Federal Grant Fund.

-If your department has spending accounts in the General Federal Grants Fund, designated fund 0100 in MMARS, we request you take the following actions:
+If your department has spending accounts in the General Federal Grants Fund, which is designated fund 0100 in MMARS, we request you take the following actions:

-- For each such grant/account, contact the relevant federal granting department to get updated information on the amount and timing of the expected federal grant awards and to confirm how funding would be affected by a federal government shutdown.
+- For each such grant/account, contact the relevant federal granting department to get updated information on the amount and timing of the expected federal grant awards and to confirm how funding would be affected by a federal government shutdown; and

 - If you conclude the continuation of your grant is unlikely, prepare actions to discontinue spending against such grant.
 To the extent continued spending depends on further federal budget legislation, you should not incur obligations against the grant beyond the date through which the federal granting department has made funding available.

-We currently estimate that roughly 4,500 FTEs are paid from federal funding sources across state government.
-By close of business, Wednesday, March 16, we request that agencies provide in writing to their ANF budget analyst and Taneka Simmons, CTR Director of the Federal Grant and Cost Allocation Bureau, any concerns that they may have with available federal funding, particularly as they relate to their ability to make bi-weekly payroll for employees currently paid from federal sources.
-We ask that agencies provide ANF with steps they can take with respect to utilizing other funding sources currently available to them to fund payroll costs, and what the impact of utilizing such funds may be on other state-operated programs and services.
-ANF is exploring whether any additional state resources could be made available on a limited basis to support payroll costs and the related services that would be impacted by a federal shutdown.
-However, agencies should assume that no additional funding will be available.
+We currently estimate that roughly 4,100 benefited and non-benefited employees are paid from federal funding sources across state government.
+By COB Monday, September 30th, we request that agencies provide to us any concerns that they may have with available federal funding, particularly as it relates to their ability to make bi-weekly payroll for employees currently paid from federal sources.
+We ask that agencies provide A&F with steps they can take with respect to utilizing other funding sources currently available to them to fund payroll costs, and what the impact of utilizing such funds may be on other state-operated programs and services.
+To support payroll costs and the related services that would be impacted by a federal shutdown, agencies should assume that no additional state funding will be available.

 It is the responsibility of each department to manage its respective federal grants.
-Until you notify CTR otherwise, it will assume each grant in the General Federal Grants Fund will have ongoing funding, and thus will allow transactions in MMARS, including central draw (for CMIA) to proceed in a "business as usual" mode.
+Until you notify CTR otherwise, it will assume each grant in the General Federal Grants Fund will have ongoing funding, and therefore will allow transactions in MMARS and performance of the central draw (for CMIA) in a “business-as-usual” mode.